Jordan Bowery: Crewe Alexandra

 He moved to Crewe Alexandra on loan in January 2017, and scored his first Crewe goal on 14 March at Crawley Town.
 On 9 May 2017, Crewe announced that Bowery would be returning to his parent club, however two weeks later on 23 May, Crewe announced that Bowery had signed a two-year contract with the club, as his Leyton Orient contract included a relegation release clause which allowed him to leave.
 After scoring 22 times in 99 games over two seasons, he was offered a new contract by Crewe at the end of the 2018–19 season, but declined to extend his stay at Gresty Road.

 Milton Keynes Dons

 On 11 June 2019, it was announced that Bowery would join newly promoted League One club Milton Keynes Dons on a free transfer effective from 1 July 2019.
 He scored his first goal for the club in a 3–2 defeat away to Wycombe Wanderers.

 Mansfield Town

 On 22 June 2020 it was announced that he would join Mansfield Town on 1 August 2020, after signing on a free transfer.
 Following defeat in the 2022 EFL League Two play-off final, Bowery signed a new two-year contract.

 On 29 May 2025, the club announced he had signed a new one-year contract.
+On 19 May 2026, Mansfield said the player had signed a contract extension.